 AMQP is designed with more advanced features and uses more system resources.
 It provides more advanced features related to messaging, topic-based publish & subscribe messaging, reliable queuing, transactions, flexible routing and security.

 Difference between MQTT & HTTP:

-MQTT is data centric whereas HTTP is document-centric.
-HTTP is a request-response protocol for client-server & on other hand MQTT uses publish-subscribe mechanism.
-Publish/subscribe model provides clients with independent existence from one another and enhances the reliability of the whole system.
+MQTT is data-centric, whereas HTTP is document-centric.
+HTTP is a request-response protocol for client-server, on the other hand, MQTT uses publish-subscribe mechanism.
+Publish/subscribe model provides clients with the independent existence from one another and enhances the reliability of the whole system.
 Even if any of the client is out of network, the system keeps itself up and running

 There are 3 levels of Quality of Services:

-- at most once: it guarantees that message will be delivered with best effort.
+- at most once: it guarantees that message will be delivered with the best effort.

 - at least once: It guarantees that message will be delivered at a minimum of one time.
 But the message can also be delivered again..

 - exactly once: It guarantees that message will be delivered one and only one time.

 Last will & testament and Retained messages are the options provided by MQTT to users.
 With Last Will & Testament, in case of unexpected disconnection of a client, all subscribed clients will get a message from the broker.
 Newly subscribed clients will get immediate status updates via Retained message.